Ransomware hits AXA units in Asia, hurts Ireland healthcare - WTMJ

 The gang threatened Monday to “start publishing and selling your private information very soon.”

-The Irish government’s decision not to pay the criminals resulted in hospitals losing access to patient records — and resorting to handwritten notes — until painstaking efforts are complete to restore thousands of computer servers from backups.
+The Irish government’s decision not to pay the criminals means hospitals won’t have access to patient records — and must resort mostly to handwritten notes — until painstaking efforts are complete to restore thousands of computer servers from backups.

 AXA Partners, the Paris insurer’s international arm, offered few details of the Asia attacks.
 It said in a brief statement Sunday that their full impact was being investigated and that steps would be “taken to notify and support all corporate clients and individuals impacted.”
 It said the attack was recent, but did not specify when exactly.
 It said data in Thailand was accessed and that “regulators and business partners have been informed.”